codacy/codacy-eslint9/workspaces/docs-generator/docs/description/perfectionist_sort-object-types.md

 Individual groups can be combined together by placing them in an array.
 The order of groups in that array does not matter.
 All members of the groups in the array will be sorted together as if they were part of a single group.

+Predefined groups are characterized by a single selector and potentially multiple modifiers.
+You may enter modifiers in any order, but the selector must always come at the end.

 #### Example

 ```ts